 SID U.S.’s Steering Committee is ConnectSafely, Committee for Children, Common Sense Media, Family Online Safety Institute, #iCanHelp, iKeepSafe Coalition, Internet Education Foundation, National Center for Missing & Exploited Children, National Cyber Security Alliance and National PTA.

-Safer Internet Day U.S. is made possible with the generous support of Facebook, Google, LifeLock, After School, Kik, Snapchat, Trend Micro, and Twitter.
+Safer Internet Day U.S. is made possible by the generous support of Facebook, Google, Symantec/LifeLock, After School, Kik, NCTA – The Internet & Television Association, Trend Micro, and Twitter.